tyo-nu/c-auto-greene-2019/README.md

 READ ME

-This repository provides all the code and notebooks used in this [paper](https://www.sciencedirect.com/science/article/pii/S1369703X19301391), currently on bioRxiv.
+This repository provides all the code and notebooks used in this [paper](https://www.sciencedirect.com/science/article/pii/S1369703X19301391), currently published at the Biochemical Engineering Journal.

 Net Stoichiometric Core Model of C. autoethanogenum: model_core.mat